elomasney/styled_v1/TESTING.md

 - After doing some research, I found a solution on Slack, a tutor had mentioned that a local variable had been placed in the gitpod full template, to accommodate for the new SQLAlchemy lessons, and was throwing an error due to a conflict with the DATABASE_URL variable.
 - I was able to resolve the issue, by using `unset PGHOSTADDR` to temporarily unset this variable.
 This worked, and I was able to migrate my data to the new product PostgreSQL database.

+**_Product Feature Form throwing error with empty product field_**

+**Issue**
+- Initially I had designed the ProductFeature Model without the product field as required.
+But while developing the project I decided to add a 'Add Feature' Form as part of the CRUD functionality for Admin users.
+When testing, I attempted to submit the form with an the product select box and it was throwing a Validation error as all form fields are assumed by Django to be required.

+**Fix**
+- After contacting tutor support I was able to make a change to the product form by including `self.fields['product'].required = False`, this solved the issue as the product field is not a required field on the model.
+And now the form will submit as long as the required name field is filled in but the product multiple select box can be empty.
+- I would like to alter this model in the future, to change the product field to required, but due to time constraints, I was unable to make those changes before my project submission.

+**_Delivery Address in email confirmation - not showing_**

+**Issue**
+- Initially I had an if statement within the email confirmation txt file, and the checkout success page, that checked `if item.product.name == 'Gift Voucher'`, it would include the user delivery details, however, I had altered the Gift Voucher product name to include the Price in each Gift Voucher name.
+This caused an issue with the original if statement, and was not displaying the delivery information on the order confirmation, when a gift voucher was purchased.

+**Fix**
+- I changed the if statement to `if 'Gift Voucher in item.product.name` and this resolved the issue.

 **_Pricing issue in bag context.py file_**